What is CAPI (Conversion API)?

 if (!gclid) return;

-// localStorage (primary)
+// localStorage (primary storage)

 localStorage.setItem(CONFIG.GCLID_KEY, gclid);